Thousand Oaks Mass Shooting: 13 Dead, Including Sheriff's Sergeant; Gunman Identified

 An already scheduled blood drive at the Best Western Plus Thousand Oaks Inn, 75 West Thousand Oaks Blvd., was opened up to the larger community in the wake of the shooting.

-I'm at the mobile blood drive at the Best Western in Thousand Oaks.
-Blood bank employees and volunteers are telling people they are full - they're passing out the number of the blood bank service for folks to set up appointments later this week. #BorderlineShooting @KPCC @LAist pic.twitter.com/JpgPYrUuRS— Emily Elena Dugdale (@eedugdale) November 8, 2018
+I’m at the mobile blood drive at the Best Western in Thousand Oaks.
+Blood bank employees and volunteers are telling people they are full - they’re passing out the number of the blood bank service for folks to set up appointments later this week. #BorderlineShooting @KPCC @LAist pic.twitter.com/JpgPYrUuRS— Emily Elena Dugdale (she/her) (@eedugdale) November 8, 2018

 A family unification center has been set up at 1375 E. Janss Rd. in Thousand Oaks.
 For those looking for information on family and friends, call the emergency information hotline at 805-465-6650.